OathPros/COMP3/source/patterns/containers/windows.rst

 .. image:: /img/adw-screenshots/application-window-dark.png
    :class: dark

-Windows are the main containers for application user interfaces.
+Windows are the main containers for app user interfaces.

 Primary Windows
 ---------------

-Primary windows host the main functionality of your application, and are what is displayed when your application is launched.
+Primary windows host the main functionality of your app, and are what is displayed when your app is launched.

 * Primary windows should always be independent — closing one primary window should not result in other primary windows being closed.
 * Apps can be restricted to a single primary window, or can make it possible to have multiple primary windows open at the same time (the latter being common in viewer and editor apps).